Oberon (moon): Surface features and geology

 Two primary classes of geological features dominate Oberon's surface: impact craters and chasmata ('canyons'—deep, elongated, steep-sided depressions which would probably be described as rift valleys or escarpments if on Earth).
 Oberon's surface is the most heavily cratered of all the Uranian moons, with a crater density approaching saturation—when the formation of new craters is balanced by destruction of old ones.
 This high number of craters indicates that Oberon has the most ancient surface among Uranus's moons.
 The crater diameters range up to 206 kilometers for the largest known crater, Hamlet.
 Many large craters are surrounded by bright impact ejecta (rays) consisting of relatively fresh ice.
-The largest craters, Hamlet, Othello and Macbeth, have floors made of a very dark material deposited after their formation.
-A peak with a height of about 11 km was observed in some Voyager images near the south-eastern limb of Oberon, which may be the central peak of a large impact basin with a diameter of about 375 km.
+The largest craters, Hamlet, Othello and Macbeth, have floors made of a very dark material deposited after their formation, thought to be material that upwelled from Oberon's interior A peak with a height of about 11 km was observed in some Voyager images near the south-eastern limb of Oberon, which may be the central peak of a large impact basin with a diameter of about 375 km.
 Oberon's surface is intersected by a system of canyons, which, however, are less widespread than those found on Titania.
 The canyons' sides are probably scarps produced by normal faults (Note: Some canyons on Oberon are graben.) which can be either old or fresh: the latter transect the bright deposits of some large craters, indicating that they formed later.
 The most prominent Oberonian canyon is Mommur Chasma.

 The geology of Oberon was influenced by two competing forces: impact crater formation and endogenic resurfacing.
 The former acted over the moon's entire history and is primarily responsible for its present-day appearance.
 The latter processes were active for a period following the moon's formation.
 The endogenic processes were mainly tectonic in nature and led to the formation of the canyons, which are actually giant cracks in the ice crust.
 The canyons obliterated parts of the older surface.
 The cracking of the crust was caused by the expansion of Oberon by about 0.5%, which occurred in two phases corresponding to the old and young canyons.